Dynalon/autobahn-ts/test/README.md

 Tests run using NodeJS and in the browser using the mocha unittesting framework.

-For both setups, ensure that a Crossbar instance is running on localhost:8080 with the default configuration (use `crossbar init` if needed).
+For both setups, ensure that a Crossbar instance using the crossbar_testserver config in the project root folder is running on localhost:8080 .

 # Testing with NodeJS

 Open a terminal and run `npm test` (after having run npm install of course).
+(this will perform npm run build-test and npm run run-test).

 # Testing in the browser